b1skit/SaberEngine/README.md

 Enable RenderDoc programmatic capture: `-renderdoc`
 	- This is only required for programmatic captures.
 RenderDoc can still launch/capture without this

+Enable CPU-side normalization of vertex streams when requested: `-cpunormalizevertexstreams`
+	- This is only rarely required if a vertex stream requires normalization, but is not received in a format compatible with GPU-side normalization

 --------------
 Menu and logs: